Zhuofeng-Li/Zhuofeng-Li.github.io/content/publication/TOAP/index.md

 publication_types: ["paper-conference"]

 # Publication name and optional abbreviated publication name.
-publication: "*In a submission to 2024 Neurips*"
+publication: "*In a submission to 2024 ICLR*"
-publication_short: "*In a submission to 2024 Neurips*"
+publication_short: "*In a submission to 2024 ICLR*"

 # abstract: "Script event stream prediction is a task that predicts events based on a given context or script.
 Most
 # existing methods predict one subsequent event, limiting the ability to make a longer inference about the future.